Which Travel Conferences Should You Attend from June through December of 2026?

 (read the full article here or click on the red text above)

 Though I've never been on a Nomad Cruise, I feel that it's a brilliant concept.
-The fact that they came up with this unique idea and have kept it going for 10 years is truly amazing.
+The fact that they came up with this unique idea and have kept it going for over 10 years is truly amazing.
 I've also never been on a cruise so this makes it all more attractive to me.
 I do want to go on one someday, I just don't know when "someday" will be.
-I wasn't able to make Nomad Cruise 13 this past October because I was teaching in China and that prevented me from going.
-However, if YOU are able to attend any of these I highly recommend it.
+I wasn't able to make most of them because I was teaching in China and that prevented me from going and now I'm stuck in Argentina.
+However, if you are able to attend any of these I highly recommend it.
 I've heard nothing but amazing reviews about them, so they seem worth the time and the money, and to my knowledge, it's the first and only conference of this kind.
 Tickets are pricey but you get what you pay for.
 I feel it's worth it.

 Next, I'd like to discuss a highly notable "showcase" conference that occurs once a year...